US homeless numbers stay about the same as before pandemic

 This year’s Point in Time survey reflected a balancing of opposing forces.
 The pandemic brought massive job losses, particularly for lower-income people, and higher rents.
 It also spurred an eviction moratorium and temporary federal aid, including tax credits for families that helped keep people housed.

 The count found homelessness declined among veterans, families, children and young adults.
-Most were staying in shelters, though the number of those sleeping in places not intended for habitation rose.
-More people had been homeless for more than a year.
+But more people were staying in places not intended for habitation rather than shelters, and more had been homeless for more than a year.
 Black people continued to be disproportionately likely to be homeless.

 Mulvihill reported from Cherry Hill, New Jersey.